 - Medium to low volume

-The lining is very thick so I am glad I sized up one.
+The lining is very thick so I am glad I sized up.
 I found that the volume was on the lower side, but I know that many people with high volume feet enjoy these boots after sizing up.
 These can also be customized for shape/fit or just choosing whatever leather color you’d like!
 Read the full Jenon Leather review for more details.

-Freet Arken
+Freet Arken – Extra Wide Friendly

 The Freet Arken is an insulated waterproof boot with quite a cozy upper.
 Like in Vivobarefoot boots, I find the insole to be not warm enough for winter so I recommend replacing it for a wool alternative.
 Once swapped out these are very warm.